ucfopen/Materia-Docs/_developers/question-structures.md

 }
 ```

-Assets within the scope of the question's answers (ie. multiple choice where you choose a matching image).
+Assets within the scope of the question's answers (i.e. multiple choice where you choose a matching image).

 ```javascript
 {